Training tailored to market needs

 The IS program prepares students for executive positions in the healthcare products sector, addressing emerging demands and needs in the fields of pharmaceuticals, cosmetics, medical devices (formulation, clinical development, production, distribution), and health and environmental safety, through:

-• the combination of a solid scientific education with vocational training
+- the combination of a solid scientific education with a career-oriented education

-• programs designed and led in collaboration with professionals in each field
+- programs designed and led in collaboration with professionals from each field

-• learning starting in the first year of graduate school
+- Apprenticeships starting in the first year of a master's program

-The Academic Advancement Council, composed largely of professionals, meets at the end of each academic year.
+The Advisory Board, composed largely of professionals, meets at the end of each academic year.

-The Advisory Board is currently chaired by Mr. David FAGUET (SANOFI Montpellier).
-The council comprises 12 professionals, industry experts from each professional sector covered by the program, and the master’s program administration.
-Members of the teaching team (program coordinators, instructional designers, and PASTs), the administrative staff, the administration of the School of Pharmacy, and representatives of the alumni association are invited to attend these council meetings.
+The Academic Advisory Board is currently chaired by Mr. David FAGUET (SANOFI Montpellier).
+The council consists of 12 professionals, including industry experts from each professional sector covered by the program, and the master’s program administration.
+Members of the teaching staff (track coordinators, instructional designer, and PASTs), the administrative team, the administration of the School of Pharmacy, and representatives of the alumni association are invited to attend these council meetings.

 He actively contributes to:

-• adapt the training program to changes in the professions covered by the Health Engineering program
+- adapt the program to changes in the professions targeted by the Health Engineering program

 Office

-The faculty of the Master’s in Health Engineering program meets once or twice a month and aims to:
+The faculty team for the Master’s in Health Engineering meets once or twice a month and aims to:

-• training administration, approval of academic calendars and examination procedures
+- training management, approval of academic calendars and examination procedures

-• approval of special events organized by the department
+- approval of special events organized by the program

-The office consists of the Master's program director, the academic director, and the program coordinators.
+The office consists of the Master's program director, the director of academic affairs, and the program coordinators.

 Faculty

-The faculty members come from both academia and the professional world:
+The faculty comes from both academia and the professional world:

-• part-time associate professionals (PAST).
-With their dual expertise, these faculty members serve as a particularly effective bridge between the academic and professional worlds.
+- part-time associate professionals (PAST).
+With their dual expertise, these teachers serve as a particularly effective bridge between the academic and professional worlds.

 We must also include all internship and apprenticeship supervisors, whose role is particularly crucial.